hazaraki/liverfucker/README.md

     gem install rack

-Clone the repo and you're ready to go!
+3. Clone the repo.

-To run Liverfucker locally, navigate to the liverfucker directory in terminal and type:
+4. To run Liverfucker locally, navigate to the liverfucker directory in terminal and type:

     rackup